krujos/bosh-zsh-autocompletion/README.md

 bosh-zsh-autocompletion
 =======================

-Oh My Zsh plugin for BOSH autocompletion.
-Currently only completes the first parameter, but you know.
-Time and stuff.
+Oh My Zsh (or probably any zsh but YMMV) plugin for BOSH autocompletion.

 Installation
 ============